mutant-city/aws-default-changer/README.md

   * Backup your config and credentials files
   * This must be put into the .aws folder
   * Has only been tested with python3.7
-  * Add this to your path for
+  * Add this to your path for system-wide usage!